-Essential Tips for Beginners
+Essential Tips for New Plant Parents

 In a perfect world, plants would be able to communicate with us and tell us what we’re doing right and wrong.
 Unfortunately, we don’t live in that world, and it’s up to us to figure out what plants prefer, usually through trial and error.
 There is definitely a learning curve for new plant owners to get the hang of things when all they’ve ever done is accidentally kill the plants they take into their care.